namespace-ee/django-db-views/README.md

 ### What we offer
  - Database views
  - Materialized views
  - views schema migrations
- - indexing for materialized views (future)
+ - indexing for materialized views
  - database table function (future)

 ### How to use?